Sparse regular random graphs: Spectral density and eigenvectors: Global convergence to the semi-circle law

-We prove here Theorem \ref{global_semic}, namely, that the empirical spectral distribution (ESD) of the adjacency matrix $A_n$ converges in probability to the semicircle law on $[-2,2]$ which we recall from \eqref{whatissscdensity}.
+We prove here Theorem~\ref{globalsemic}, namely, that the empirical spectral distribution (ESD) of the adjacency matrix $A_n$ converges in probability to the semicircle law on $[-2,2]$ which we recall from (\ref{whatissscdensity}).

 Our main instrument is to use the \textit{moment method}.
 Our arguments depend crucially on the following local approximation of $G_n$ by a rooted tree.
 Consider the deterministic rooted tree $S_n$, which is the infinite regular tree of degree $d_n$ with a distinguished vertex marked as the \textit{root}.
 For a graph $G$ whose every edge is taken to have unit length, consider the induced metric structure on $G$.
-We define the $r$-neighborhood of the vertex $i$, to be the subgraph of $G$ whose vertices are at a distance at most $r$ from $i$ and whose edges are all the edges between those vertices.
+We define the $r$-neighborhood of the vertex $i$, to be the subgraph of $G$ whose vertices are at a distance at most $r$ from $i$, and whose edges are all the edges between those vertices.
 The following lemma makes precise the idea that, except for a vanishing proportion of the vertices, the $r$-neighborhood of any vertex is isomorphic to the corresponding neighborhood of the root in the tree $S_n$.

-Recall that a cycle is a sequence of vertices $\{i_1, \ldots, i_k\}$ of a graph such that $i_1=i_k$, there is no other repeated vertex, and there is an edge between every successive $i_j$ and $i_{j+1}$.
+Recall that a cycle is a sequence of vertices $\{i_1, \ldots, i_k\}$ of a graph such that \mbox{$i_1=i_k$}, there is no other repeated vertex, and there is an edge between every successive $i_j$ and $i_{j+1}$.
 The length of the cycle is the number of vertices except the initial one.
 A cycle of length $k$ will be called a $k$-cycle.
-Finally, a cycle-free or \textit{acyclic} graph is a tree.

-\begin{lemma} Fix a positive integer $r$.
-Let $\tau(n)$ be the subset of vertices of $G_n$ which have no cycles in their $r$-neighborhoods, and let $\abs{\tau(n)}$ denote the size of $\tau(n)$.
-Then, under the assumptions of \eqref{assumed}, we have
+Finally, a~cycle-free or \textit{acyclic} graph is a tree. \begin{lemma} Fix a positive integer $r$.
+Let $\tau(n)$ be the subset of vertices of~$G_n$ which have no cycles in their $r$-neighborhoods, and let $\vert \tau(n) \vert$ denote the size of~$\tau(n)$.
+Then, under the assumptions of (\ref{assumed}), we have